juicysteak7/rusthw3/README.md

 One way: use an array

-        Use a fixed-size five-by-four (five columns, four rows) array of bools to represent the game state.
+&nbsp;&nbsp;&nbsp;&nbsp;Use a fixed-size five-by-four (five columns, four rows) array of bools to represent the game state.
 The element at index i, j should be false if the square at i, j has been eaten, and true otherwise.

-        Your program should support multiple board sizes.
+&nbsp;&nbsp;&nbsp;&nbsp;Your program should support multiple board sizes.
 Since the size of a Rust array is fixed at compile time, your board type needs to have fields representing its logical width and height.

 Another way: use a set

-You can make a HashSet of tuples, where tuple (i, j) being in the set means that position is not yet eaten.
+&nbsp;&nbsp;&nbsp;&nbsp;You can make a HashSet of tuples, where tuple (i, j) being in the set means that position is not yet eaten.
 You can remove elements from the set as they are eaten.

 Your Board type should support the following operations via impl:

-Create a board with a given width and height.
+&nbsp;&nbsp;&nbsp;&nbsp;Create a board with a given width and height.

-Print a graphical representation of a board.
+&nbsp;&nbsp;&nbsp;&nbsp;Print a graphical representation of a board.

-Chomp a given square, removing all squares below it and to the right of it.
+&nbsp;&nbsp;&nbsp;&nbsp;Chomp a given square, removing all squares below it and to the right of it.

-Return a winning move for the board, if any (see the next section).
+&nbsp;&nbsp;&nbsp;&nbsp;Return a winning move for the board, if any (see the next section).

-Clone a board (the Clone trait).
+&nbsp;&nbsp;&nbsp;&nbsp;Clone a board (the Clone trait).

 # The A.I.